 From the early days of exploration, ZIOC developed a basic HSEC management system based on the principles of ISO 14001 and the IFC's Performance Standards for the extractive industry.
-This ensured a seamless transition to the Xstrata, and subsequently Glencore's, systems when they took a managing stake in the Project.
-The Zanaga Project's performance is closely monitored via regular inspections and periodic external audits, the results of which are reported to senior management.
+This ensured a seamless transition to the Xstrata, and subsequently the Glencore group's, systems when they took a managing stake in the Project.

-Glencore's Policies
+Glencore Group's Policies

-The Project's approach to corporate responsibility is governed by Glencore's Framework for HSEC management, which is based on the following structure:
+The Project's approach to corporate responsibility is governed by Glencore group's Framework for HSEC management, which is based on the following structure: